UPPMAX/uppmax_intro_python/docs/morning_session/the_way_of_the_program.md

 Then in section 1.12, do exercises 1 to and including 5

 ### Exercise 2: Running a Python script

+!!!- info "Learning objectives"

+    * Create a Python script
+    * Run a Python script
+    * Use a text editor on an UPPMAX HPC cluster

 Read the UPPMAX documentation about text editors [here](http://docs.uppmax.uu.se/software/text_editors/).